 A traditional country inn, the Duke of Cumberland was built in 1749 and has been licensed to sell ale since 1766.
 It’s named after the commander of the English army victorious at Culloden, although no one knows exactly why.
 You’ll find a good choice of ales in the bar, including Greene King IPA and Harvey’s Sussex Best.
-If you’re peckish there’s a selection of sandwiches available, or go all out with crispy whitebait followed by a 10oz rib-eye steak and chips, or the Duke burger.
-There’s a great children’s play area, and bedrooms if you want to stay over.
+If you’re peckish there’s a selection of sandwiches available, or go all out with crispy whitebait followed by chicken fajitas, or a burger.
+There’s a great children’s play area.
 There’s a beer festival in July or August.